-Kim is currently juggling a few writing projects.
-She is elbow-deep into a novel exploring familial caste and inheritance stemming from the slave trade in 18th-century West Africa.
-She has completed a draft of a feature-length screenplay on the same topic.
-She has also written a memoir about her experiences living in Ghana.
-Read excerpts from the novel and memoir here.
+Read excerpts of Kim's published writing here.
+She is currently elbow-deep into a novel about inheritance and forbidden love surrounding the slave trade in 18th-century West Africa.
+She has completed a feature-length screenplay on the same topic and has written a memoir about living in Ghana.

-In addition to the novel, Kim is working on a short story collection inspired by oral tales about her family, former sharecroppers who moved from Alabama to Vauxhall, New Jersey, during the Great Migration.
+Kim is also working on a short story collection inspired by oral tales about her family, who moved from Alabama to Vauxhall, NJ, during the Great Migration.
 On the back-burner is a speculative novel set in the future.

 author photo by Rachel Eliza Griffiths